 If you find Old Norse fascinating and want to learn and not least hear examples of it spoken, a good place to start online could be Dr. Jackson Crawford’s YouTube channel.
 He teaches Scandinavian Studies at University of Colorado Boulder (formerly UC Berkeley and UCLA).

 It does strike me as somewhat amusing to be taught Old Norse be a very American man, but dude knows his stuff despite the stetson look 🙂

-He is a great language teacher.
-I have 12 years experience myself, and he uses all the best tricks of the trade to make things clear.
+He is a great language teacher and uses all the best tricks of the trade to make things clear.